SemDisquete/Hora-Do-Codigo/README.md

-# Hora do Código: Meteor.
+# Hora do Código: Meteor

 Estudo do Meteor por meio do livro Discover Meteor.